Love in an Elevator: Music video

 The music video for "Love in an Elevator" was directed by Marty Callner.
-At the beginning of the video, Aerosmith are walking through a fancy department store.
+At the beginning of the video, Aerosmith are walking through luxury Los Angeles department store Bullocks Wilshire.
 An elevator operator (played by former Playboy model Brandi Brandt) suggestively asks Tyler if he is "going down".
 Tyler leaps into the elevator before the band begins playing the song onstage (with several flash cuts to scenes in the department store).

 Reception

 Award nomination

 The song received a Grammy Award nomination in 1990 for Best Hard Rock Performance, but lost out to Living Colour.

-In concert

-The song has consistently been a staple in the band's setlist on almost every tour they have performed since the song's release.
-It is a fan favorite and is well known among mainstream audiences.

-Also, in concert, Tyler often changes the lyrics to those that are more controversial and profanity-laden; on a version of the song featured on the live album A Little South of Sanity, culled from the band's tours in the 1990s, listeners can hear Tyler say "jackin' in the elevator" and "lick your funky ass" (or "fucking ass") instead of "kiss your sassafras".

-Use in Disney World rollercoaster

-A portion of the song plays within the ride sequence of Walt Disney World's Rock 'n Roller Coaster ride, which features different Aerosmith songs on each of its ride vehicles.
-The lyrics for the Disney World version were specially revised to say "love on a roller coaster" at the end of the ride.